Posted Aug 6, 2014

-Oracle released a new version of Java which needs to have some security exceptions added to allow it to work well with RamCT.
-Specifically, Windows PC instructors will need to add these exceptions to be able to upload multiple files to the Files area.
+Oracle released a new version of Java which may need to have some security exceptions added to allow it to work well with RamCT.
+Specifically, Windows PC instructors may need to add these exceptions to be able to upload multiple files to the Files area.
 PC and Mac instructors and students need to add these exceptions to use the Chat / Collaboration tool

 Posted January 6, 2013